capillariesio/capillaries/test/deploy/README.md

 ### Non-Openstack clouds

-Q. Does Deploy tool work with clouds that do not support Openstack?
-AWS,Azure,GCP?
+Q. Does Deploy tool work with clouds that do not support Openstack/AWS?
+Azure, GCP?

-A. At the moment, no.
+A. Starting Sep 2023, deploy tool supportd seployment to AWS.
+No support for Azure or GCP.

 ### Why should I use another custom deploy tool?